haruka0313/Know-Your-Neighborhood/README.md

 app:
   auth:
-    tokenSecret: <YOUR_TOKEN_SECRET> (you can go to generator online for token secret)
+    tokenSecret: <YOUR_TOKEN_SECRET> (you can go to a token secret generator online)
     tokenExpirationMsec: 86400000
   oauth2:
     authorizedRedirectUris:
       - http://localhost:3000/oauth2/redirect

-Get Client ID & Client Secret Facebook API
-Facebook Docs to create Facebook Login endpoint API Run Java Application
+3.Get Client ID & Client Secret Facebook API 4.Facebook Docs to create Facebook Login endpoint API 5.Run Java Application

 Frontend
-Import existing project to your Text Editor/IDE and run NPM Install npm install
+1. Import existing project to your Text Editor/IDE and run NPM Install npm install
-Run React application with NPM Start (Make sure the backend is also running in the localhost:8080) npm start
+2. Run React application with NPM Start (Make sure the backend is also running in the localhost:8080) npm start
-Open http://localhost:3000 to view it in the browser.
+3. Open http://localhost:3000 to view it in the browser.

-**Screenshot**